WorldTeach: Programs

 For year-long programs, which require a four-year college degree, costs are shared between the hosting educational organization and WorldTeach volunteers.
 Included are housing placements, visa sponsorship, health and emergency evacuation insurance, 24-hour field staff support, three-four weeks of in-country orientation (including language and teacher training) and a monthly stipend roughly equal to a local teacher's salary.

 Summer programs are in Ecuador, India, Morocco, Namibia, and South Africa.
 Volunteers need not have a college degree, although most are current college students.
 These programs are not funded by WorldTeach's in-country partners and students usually pay for them through scholarships, out-of-pocket, or obtain college credit.

-In April 2019, WorldTeach's board of directors voted to cease in-country programs, a model which proved to be unsustainable given the scale, cost structure, and the current market.
+In April 2019, WorldTeach's board of directors voted to cease in-country programs, a model that proved to be unsustainable given the scale, cost structure, and the current market.